William Contreras Player Props: Brewers vs. White Sox

-After going 0-for-5 in his last game, William Contreras and the Milwaukee Brewers take on the Chicago White Sox (who will start Michael Kopech) at 8:10 PM ET on Friday.
+On Saturday, William Contreras (.267 batting average in his past 10 games, with four doubles, a home run, two walks and nine RBI) and the Milwaukee Brewers play the Chicago White Sox, whose starting pitcher will be Jesse Scholtens.
+First pitch is at 7:15 PM ET.

-In his previous game he had a hitless performance (0-for-5) against the Rockies.
+In his last game, he had two hits (going 2-for-6 with two RBI) against the White Sox.

 William Contreras Game Info & Props vs. the White Sox